GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: Experiment

 \subsection{Overall Performance (\textbf{RQ1})}

-The main experimental results, presented in Fig.~\ref{fig:main_compare}, illustrate the performance of \textsc{GraphOracle} following pre-training on three KGs and a brief fine-tuning phase of just two epochs across 31 distinct datasets (comprehensive results are available in Appendix~\ref{Complete Experimental Results}).
-A salient finding is that \textsc{GraphOracle} consistently outperforms the supervised SOTA across all evaluated baseline datasets.
-This robust performance underscores the overall efficacy of our methodology, culminating in an average MRR improvement of \textbf{35.48\%}.
-When disaggregated by reasoning type, this substantial gain is reflected in average improvements of \textbf{15.62\%} on transductive datasets, \textbf{21.99\%} on entity-inductive datasets, a significant \textbf{68.76\%} on fully inductive datasets, and \textbf{29.87\%} on cross-domain datasets.
+The main experimental results, presented in Fig.~\ref{fig:main_compare}, illustrate the performance of \textsc{GraphOracle} following pre-training on three KGs and a brief fine-tuning phase of just two epochs across 60 distinct datasets (comprehensive results are available in Appendix G).
+A salient finding is that \textsc{GraphOracle} consistently outperforms the supervised SOTA across all evaluated baseline datasets and metrics, as detailed in Table~\ref{tab:improve}.
+This robust performance underscores the overall efficacy of our methodology, with particularly notable improvements observed in the more challenging scenarios.
+The results demonstrate substantial gains across all reasoning types, with the most pronounced improvements occurring in fully inductive and cross-domain settings, where the model must generalize to entirely unseen entities or domains—scenarios that represent the most stringent tests of a model's reasoning capabilities.